jthoma/phpmf/examples/rest-api/README.md

 {"success":true,"res":20}
 ```

-And finally the DELETE Method
+And finally the DELETE Method, the id expected is numeric and it shows the error.
+The {proxy+} is captured using the (.+) in the MF::MFR on index.php line 33.

 ```
 curl -X DELETE "http://localhost:9080/api/item/delete_id"